tomvb/fluxscape-docs/docs/guides/user-management/creating-users-in-noodl.md

 </div>

-If we try to sign up a new user now, we can see that it navigates ot the Home page.
+If we try to sign up a new user now, we can see that it navigates to the Home page.

 Let's now make a login page, so that existing users have a way to log in.